corbindavenport/nexus-tools/README.md

 Nexus Tools is a simple installer for the [Android SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools) package, which includes [ADB](https://developer.android.com/studio/command-line/adb.html), Fastboot, [Systrace](https://developer.android.com/studio/profile/systrace-commandline.html), and other applications.

-Installing these tools requires downloading the proper zip file, extracting it somewhere, and [adding the folder to your system's path](https://askubuntu.com/a/60221).
+Installing these tools requires downloading the proper files, extracting them somewhere, and [adding the files' folder to your system's path](https://askubuntu.com/a/60221).
 Nexus Tools does all that hard work for you, and installs additional configuration files to fix common USB problems.

 ### Features

+* Works on x86 Linux, Bash for Windows 10¹, Linux on Chromebooks¹, and Mac.
 * The SDK Platform Tools package is downloaded from Google's servers, so you're always getting the latest version.
 * All files are stored in `~/.nexustools`, so sudo access is not required.
 * A [USB Vendor ID list](https://apkudo.com/one-true-adb_usb-ini-to-rule-them-all/) and [UDEV rules file](https://github.com/M0Rf30/android-udev-rules/blob/master/51-android.rules) are installed to fix common USB connection issues (UDEV file only applies to Linux and is optional).
-* Works on Linux, Bash for Windows 10 ([without USB support](https://github.com/Microsoft/WSL/issues/2195)), Linux on Chromebooks ([again, without USB support](https://www.aboutchromebooks.com/news/project-crostini-linux-usb-support-chromebooks/)), and Mac.
+* Can be easily removed.

+¹*ADB, Fastboot, and other tools on these platforms cannot connect to Android devices over USB.
+However, it is possible to [use ADB over a Wi-Fi connection](https://play.google.com/store/apps/details?id=com.ttxapps.wifiadb).*

 ### How to install